rust-lang/rfcs/active/0000-allocator.md

     }

     /// High-level allocator for arrays.
     ///
+    /// In the below, the phrase "the allocation methods of
+    /// `ArrayAlloc`" refers to any one of `alloc_array`,
+    /// `alloc_array_excess`, `realloc_array`, or
+    /// `realloc_array_excess`; the "excess allocation methods" are
+    /// the ones that end with the suffix "excess".
+    ///
+    /// The allocation methods of `ArrayAlloc` are responsible for
+    /// zero-initializing any GC-tracable fields of the memory block
+    /// (up to its usable capacity) before returning it to the caller,
+    /// so that an intervening GC trace will not observe garbage data.
+    /// The caller is then responsible for only keeping well-formatted
+    /// data in those GC-tracable fields (in particular, see the
+    /// `reinit_range` method).
+    ///
     /// Some of the methods below say that an input length `len` must
     /// *fit* a memory block.